 - RealMem is the amount of memory used to process this operation

-Analysing the content of the table you can make further decisions on how to improve the performance of your Magento store, whether it’s to fix or replace a buggy extension, optimize your theme or the database.
+Analyzing the content of the table, you can make further decisions on how to improve the performance of your Magento store.
+Whether it’s to fix or replace a buggy extension, optimize your theme or the database.

 Improving Magento performance: How to make your Magento site load faster

-If your Magento site is running slow and you are looking for the best tips and tricks you can use to speed up your website and make your Magento store more responsive, then you came to the right place.
-In this chapter you will find the best practices we encourage your to follow to optimize your site’s performance.
+If your Magento site is running slow, we have good news for you.
+We have the best tips and tricks you can use to speed up your website and make your Magento store more responsive.
+In this chapter, you will find the best practices to improve your Magento performance.

-Our guidelines contain all the technical details you need to know to measure your website’s performance and set up your Magento store indexing settings, caching options, tools and other solutions to improve the loading speed and offer the best shopping experience for your customers.
+Our guidelines contain all the technical details you need to know to measure your website’s performance.
+Learn how to set up your Magento store indexing settings, caching options, tools, and other solutions to improve the loading speed.
+These will help you offer the best shopping experience for your customers.

 Magento Index Management

-Indexing your Magento website helps you increase the loading speed for your fontend pages.
+Indexing your Magento website helps you increase the loading speed for your frontend pages.

-What indexing does is to actually store all information related to your products pages and category pages into more easily accessible collections of data, so that they can be displayed accurately and more rapidly.
+What indexing does is actually store all information related to your products pages and category pages.
+It puts it into more easily accessible collections of data so that they can display faster.

-If your website does not have indexing enabled, then all the necessary information it needs to provide will be generated in real time, making everything more difficult to access for the server and especially for your users.
+What happens when your website doesn’t have indexing enabled?
+All the necessary information it needs to provide will be generated in real-time.
+This means everything will be more difficult to access the server and especially for your users.

 Managing Indexes in Magento

-There are two ways you can index your Magento store: automated reindexing and manually reindexing new data about existing products on your website, or new product pages / categories you want to make available to your customers.
+There are two ways you can index your Magento store.
+This can be automated reindexing and manually reindexing new data about existing products on your website or new product pages/categories you want to make available to your customers.

-The default settings for each alternative is stated in Magento’s system configuration.
-By default, all indexes are set to “Update on Save”, which will trigger reindexing whenever a change is made from the Admin mode.
+The default settings for each alternative are stated in Magento’s system configuration.
+By default, all indexes are set to “Update on Save.”
+This will trigger reindexing whenever a change is made from pages/categories Admin mode.

 How to manually reindex your Magento store using SSH?

-To benefit from a better webstore performance you can choose to manually reindex your Magento store.
-In order to be able to do this, you will need SSH access to your web hosting account.
+To enjoy a better webstore performance, you can choose to manually reindex your Magento store.
+To be able to do this, you will need SSH access to your web hosting account.

-Once you have it, log in to your account via Secure Shell Protocol and go to the installation directory in your Magento store to execute the following command: php shell/indexer.php reindexall.
-This command will start the reindexation process which will update all data on your website.
+Once you have it, log in to your account via Secure Shell Protocol.
+Go to the installation directory in your Magento store to execute the following command: PHP shell/indexer.php reindexall.
+This command will start the reindexation process.
+It is meant to update all data on your website.

-If you have a big database it is advisable to manually initiate the reindexing process at midnight, or whenever when the activity on your website is lower, to avoid loading up the server.
-Remember, your website’s performance will be affected during this operation so make sure you choose the right time to do it.
+If you have a big database, it is advisable to manually initiate the reindexing process at midnight.
+You can also do this when the activity on your website is lower to avoid loading up the server.
+Remember, your website’s performance will be affected during this operation, so make sure you choose the right time to do it.

 Automated reindexing in Magento